NiklasRosenstein/python-docspec/README.md

 # docspec

-Docspec is a JSON object specification for representing API documentation for programming languages.
+Docspec is a JSON object specification for representing API documentation of programming languages.
 While in it's current form it is targeting Python APIs, it was designed so that it can be extended to cover a more generalized set of languages in the future.